openmm/openmm/docs-source/usersguide/application.rst

   name is recommended, since it makes the residue definition much easier to understand.)
-* An :code:`<ExternalBond>` tag for each atom that will be bonded to an atom of a different residue.
+* An :code:`<ExternalBond>` tag for each atom that will be bonded to an atom of a different residue.  :code:`atomName` is the name of the atom.
+  (Alternatively, the deprecated :code:`from` tag may indicate the atom by index instead of name.)

 The :code:`<Residue>` tag may also contain :code:`<VirtualSite>` tags,